RickyLei7/rMoney-dev/README.md

 # rmoney-1

-rMoney is a simple bookkeeping SPA app, base on Vue, VueRouter, Vuex and by TypeScript completely.
+rMoney is a simple bookkeeping SPA app base on Vue, VueRouter, Vuex, and TypeScript ultimately.
 Store data by localstorage.
-Encountered many issue of Webpack and TypeScript.
+Encountered many issues of Webpack and TypeScript.

 ## Project setup
 ```